 From Securing The Enterprise With Machine Identity Protection, Forrester Consulting, June 2018: “Newer technologies, such as cloud and containerization, have expanded the definition of machine to include a wide range of software that emulates physical machines.
 Furthermore, these technologies are spawning a tidal wave of new, rapidly changing machines on enterprise networks.
 To effectively manage and protect machine identities, organizations need: complete visibility of all machine identities across their networks; actionable intelligence about each machine identity; and the capabilities to effectively put that intelligence into action at machine speed and at scale.”

 Key findings from the study reveal that 96% of companies believe that effective protection of machine and human identities are equally important to the long-term security and viability of their companies.
-However, 80% of respondents struggle with the delivery of important machine identity protection capabilities.
+However, 80% of respondents struggle with the delivery of important machine identity management capabilities.

 Additional findings from the study include: